-For safety reasons we recommend that children under 12 years of age are transported on the rear seats.
+We recommend that children under 12 years of age are transported on the rear seats.
 Children travelling on the rear seat must use a child restraint system or the seat belts provided, depending on their age, height and weight.
-For safety reasons, the child seat should be installed in the centre of the rear seat or behind the front passenger seat.
+For safety reasons, the child restraint system should be installed in the centre of the rear seat or behind the front passenger's seat.

-The physical laws involved and the forces acting in a collision apply also to children. \Rightarrow page 18, "Why wear seat belts?".
+The physical laws involved and the forces acting in a collision apply also to children. $\Rightarrow$ page 18, "Why wear seat belts?".
 But unlike adults, children do not have muscle and bone structures fully developed.
 This means that children are subject to a greater risk of injury.